-Asian shares rise after Wall Street rise, Fed Chair comments
+Global shares higher on Wall Street rise, Fed Chair comments

-TOKYO (AP) — Asian benchmarks rose Friday, cheered by gains on Wall Street as the Federal Reserve chairman assured markets over expected interest rate increases.
+TOKYO (AP) — Global stock benchmarks rose Friday, as comments from the U.S. Federal Reserve chairman assured markets that interest rate increases will likely be within expectations.

 “Ongoing recovery in the risk environment could provide a positive backdrop for the Asia session to end the week, although Chinese equities still seem to be finding some difficulty in tapping on the improved environment for some relief,” said Yeap Jun Rong, market strategist at IG in Singapore.

 China has been releasing a slew of economic data, with more expected next week.
-Interest is high because of how China’s zero-COVID policy has impacted economic activity in the world’s second-largest economy.
+Interest is high because of how China’s “zero-COVID” policy has impacted economic activity in the world’s second-largest economy.

 Investors are also eyeing interest rates, as the European Central Bank made its largest-ever rate increase to fight inflation.
 The move is in line with steps taken by the U.S. Federal Reserve and other central banks.